 In most circumstances, there will be no need to alter the Synchronise screen, so just click OK.

-If the data test is successful, click OK.
+If the data test is successful, click OK, then click Next.

 The final screen will advise how many records it will update.
 Click Import data to complete.